-- 1. Continue a program of multi-phased stream corridor geomorphic assessments including: Phase 1-GIS watershed scale assessments for most sub-basins in the watershed; Phase 2 - field-based stream feature inventories (SFI) for one stream per year or every other year; and Phase 3 - reach to site scale monitoring (e.g. BEHI, geomorphic surveys).
+- Continue a program of multi-phased stream corridor geomorphic assessments, including Phase 1-GIS watershed scale assessments for most sub-basins in the watershed; Phase 2 - field-based stream feature inventories (SFI) for one stream per year or every other year; and Phase 3 - reach to site scale monitoring (e.g., BEHI, geomorphic surveys).
 The assessments are used to help diagnose stream corridor condition and identify stream erosion hazards and/or water quality impairment that may require treatment.
-The table below includes candidate streams for assessment in 2020-2022.
-One stream per year may be subject to a rapid Phase 2 reassessment if conditions appear to be degrading. - 2.
-Participate in a NYC Watershed technical working group discussing sediment sampling and support a pilot of Rosgen's Watershed Assessment and River Stability Supply (WARSSS 2009) methods for quantifying and ranking sources of sediment loading within sub-watersheds and reaches.
+The table below includes candidate streams for assessment in 2022-2024.
+One stream per year may be subject to a rapid Phase 2 reassessment if conditions appear to be degrading. - Pilot use of unmanned aerial vehicle (UAV) to conduct rapid assessment of erosion site conditions and project planning.
+Exploring use of drone photogrammetry for stream assessment addresses a recommendation in the 2020 National Academy of Sciences Review of the NYC Watershed Protection Program. - 2.
+Explore the feasibility and options for a pilot of Rosgen's Watershed Assessment and River Stability Supply (WARSSS 2009) methods for quantifying and ranking sources of sediment loading within subwatersheds and reaches.
 The methods may allow us to identify and characterize high supply erosion reaches, predict sediment loading using actual watershed rates and estimate loading per reach, and predict reductions in sediment loading following implementation of stream projects. - a.
 Test the use of WARSSS procedures in a sub-watershed of the Ashokan Watershed. - 3.
-Streambank erosion prediction curves were successfully developed from data collected in the Ashokan Watershed from 2017-2019 (a SMIP-funded study) using the Bank Assessment for Non-Point Source Consequences of Sediment (BANCS) protocol.
-Additional data-gathering using BANCS was piloted during Stream Feature Inventories in the Esopus Creek headwaters in 2019.
-Continue to collect BANCS data for a range of stream types and conditions along with SFI, and use collected data to further calibrate stream bank erosion predication curves. - a.
-Work with other NYC Watershed basin partners to standardize methods for BANCS survey and coordinate data collection in the NYC Watershed. - 4.
-Review previously surveyed reference reaches and develop survey and monitoring objectives to fill gaps in the reference reach database. - 5.
-Participate in partner meetings to review water quality analyses and prioritize stream feature inventory locations.
+Streambank erosion prediction curves were successfully developed from data collected in the Ashokan Watershed from 2017-2020 (a SMIP-funded study now continued by SWCD) using the Bank Assessment for Non-Point Source Consequences of Sediment (BANCS) protocol.
+Additional datagathering using BANCS was piloted during Stream Feature Inventories in the Esopus Creek headwaters in 2019-2020 and continued through 2021-2022. - a.
+Continue to collect BANCS data for a range of stream types and conditions along with SFI, and use collected data to further calibrate stream bank erosion predication curves. - b.
+Work with other NYC Watershed basin partners to standardize methods for BANCS survey and coordinate data collection in the NYC Watershed.